-Kappabashi Dori is a street located about halfway between Asakusa and Ueno famous for wholesale stores selling hardware supplies for restaurants (menu holders, ketchup dispensers, industrial stoves, etc.).
-Despite its customer base you don’t need to buy wholesale making it the best place in Tokyo to pick up small items of crockery as gifts.
-Moreover, Kappabashi’s status as something of a hidden tourist attraction has brought about the presence of shops aimed at tourist looking for something a little more ornate than your bog-standard plates and cups.
+Kappabashi Dori is a street located about halfway between Asakusa and Ueno famous for stores selling hardware supplies for restaurants (menu holders, ketchup dispensers, industrial stoves, etc.).
+Despite its customer base you don’t need to buy wholesale, making it the best place in Tokyo to pick up small items of crockery as gifts.
+Moreover, Kappabashi’s increasing popularity among tourists has brought about the presence of shops aimed at those looking for something a little more ornate than your bog-standard plates and cups.

 Kappabashi is also an excellent place to buy state-of-the-art Japanese kitchen knives, which will typically be on sale at a discount to the department stores.
 Other items of interest (to see if not to buy) include the plastic food or “fake food” replicas that are a standard item outside many restaurants in Japan.

 Kappabashi is open Monday to Saturdays (stores close between 6pm and 7pm).
 Most stores are closed on Sundays.

 A 15-minute walk from either Asakusa Station or Ueno Station, or a 5-minute walk from Asakusa Station on the Tsukuba Express Line.
 Not the easiest place to find so if you don’t have a detailed map and/or a connected smartphone it might better to jump in a taxi (it won’t cost more than ¥730 from either Ueno or Asakusa).